DCI/scaladci/README.md

 ## Using Scala DCI in your project

-ScalaDCI is available for Scala 2.10.3 and 2.11.0-M8 at [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick%7Escaladci).
+ScalaDCI is available for Scala 2.10.3 and 2.11.0 at [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick%7Escaladci).
 To start coding with DCI in Scala add the following to your SBT build file if you use Scala 2.10.3:

     libraryDependencies ++= Seq(
       "org.scaladci" % "scaladci_2.10" % "0.5.0"
     ),
-    addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0-M2" cross CrossVersion.full)
+    addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0" cross CrossVersion.full)

-and this if you use Scala 2.11.0-M8:
+and this if you use Scala 2.11.0:

     libraryDependencies ++= Seq(
-      "org.scaladci" % "scaladci_2.11.0-M8" % "0.5.0"
+      "org.scaladci" % "scaladci_2.11.0" % "0.5.1"
     ),
-    addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0-M2" cross CrossVersion.full)
+    addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0" cross CrossVersion.full)

 ## Building Scala DCI
-- Scala DCI is built with SBT 0.13.1.
-- Latest release is version 0.5.0
-- Ongoing development of 0.6.0-SNAPSHOT continues in the master branch
-- Pull requests and comments are welcome! :-)

-To build Scala DCI on your local machine:
 ```
 git clone https://github.com/DCI/scaladci.git
 cd scaladci